buildbot/buildbot/master/docs/developer/cls-www.rst

         Reconfigure this resource.

     It's surprisingly difficult to render a Twisted Web resource asynchronously.
-    This method makes it quite a bit easier:
+    This next method makes it quite a bit easier.

     .. py:method:: asyncRenderHelper(request, callable, writeError=None)